 Syndications can be as simple as two people investing together.
 Whereas others can be much more complex.
 Some with dozens if not hundreds of people investing in a specific deal or real estate fund.

 Related: Become an Investor

 Why Do Investors Participate in Real Estate Syndication?

-Investing in real estate is a way to “set it and forget it,” leaving all day-to-day activities to the sponsor overseeing the deal.
+Investing in real estate without actively managing it is a passive approach, with the sponsor taking care of the daily responsibilities.
 The sponsor, considered the active partner, owns all responsibilities ranging from acquisition to permitting, design, financing, construction, lease-up, and eventually, disposition.

 Who is Involved in Real Estate Syndication?

-There are generally two key parties to a real estate syndication: the syndicator (typically referred to as the “sponsor” or “developer”) and the investors.
+There are generally two key parties to a real estate syndication.
+The syndicator (typically referred to as the “sponsor” or “developer”) and the investors.

 The sponsor can be an individual or company and is responsible for all day-to-day activities related to the deal.
 This includes crafting the business plan and then executing that strategy.
-The sponsor’s responsibilities include researching and evaluating various opportunities, property acquisition, planning, and design, permitting, financing, overseeing construction, marketing and lease-up.
-The sponsor will usher the deal through to completion, which may be refinancing or selling the property, depending on the desired exit strategy.
+The sponsor’s responsibilities generally include researching and evaluating various opportunities, property acquisition, planning, and design, permitting, financing, overseeing construction, marketing and lease-up.
+The sponsor will then usher the deal through to completion, which may be refinancing or selling the property, depending on the desired exit strategy.